calculi-corp/consul-k8s/README.md

 ## Calculi users

+> :warning: **Please note** The 'default' branch for this code repository matches the last release version as mentioned in the remote repository (https://github.com/hashicorp/consul-k8s).
+When this repository was forked that version was 'v0.34.1', which is the same tag which was checked out to push the Calculi specific changes to this repo.
+Users can pull changes from the remote code repository to update the calculi-corp fork and push to the appropriate release branch and also set it as default.

 For deploying this chart, populate the values in the 'charts/consul/deploy.yaml.template' file, rename it to 'charts/consul/deploy.yaml' and deploy with the following command:

 $ helm upgrade --install --debug --wait consul-client -f charts/consul/deploy.yaml charts/consul